 For patients who have rotator cuff arthropathy or even a large rotator cuff tear, reverse shoulder replacement can reduce pain and restore range of motion in the joint.
 Only an orthopedic specialist will be able to determine which form of shoulder joint replacement is most appropriate for your unique condition and lifestyle.

 Our fellowship-trained shoulder surgeon, Dr. Leigh Brezenoff, is experienced and skilled in providing expert care.
 Though many shoulder conditions can be treated conservatively, there are injuries or conditions that may require surgery.
-Dr. Brezenoff offers a number of specialized nonsurgical joint treatments, including platelet-rich plasma (PRP) injections, corticosteroid joint injections, and viscosupplementation.
+Dr. Brezenoff offers a number of specialized nonsurgical joint treatments including corticosteroid joint injections, and viscosupplementation.
 Before recommending surgery, he also ensures that other measures have been taken to relieve your pain, including anti-inflammatory medications, injections, or physical therapy.

 If surgical intervention is necessary for you, Dr. Brezenoff has the advanced training and expertise to perform your reverse total shoulder replacement surgery.
 He also offers several other advanced procedures, including: